aaquib90/livequest/README.md

 - Publishing an update triggers push payloads automatically; manual broadcasts are available via `POST /api/liveblogs/{id}/broadcast/notify`.

 ### Supabase Bundles & R2
-- The Supabase client is now lazy-loaded from an external ES module to avoid bloating Cloudflare’s 25 MB worker bundle limit.
+- The Supabase server helper is loaded from an external ES module to keep Cloudflare’s worker bundle under 25 MB.
-- By default we point at `https://esm.sh/@supabase/ssr@0.5.1?bundle&target=es2022`, but you can host the generated module yourself (for example in Cloudflare R2 + a static Worker) and set `SUPABASE_SSR_MODULE_URL` / `NEXT_PUBLIC_SUPABASE_SSR_MODULE_URL` to that URL.
+- By default we use `https://esm.sh/@supabase/ssr@0.5.1?bundle&target=es2022`, but you can host the bundle yourself (for example in Cloudflare R2 + a public Worker URL) and set `SUPABASE_SSR_MODULE_URL` to that endpoint.
-- To self-host, upload the bundled file to an R2 bucket, expose it via a public Worker route, and keep the module URL stable so both the edge runtime and browsers can import it without CORS issues.
+- For client components we still import `@supabase/ssr` directly; only the server runtime depends on the external module.

 ### Discord Broadcasts
 - Add a Discord webhook URL in the Livequest settings to mirror updates to a channel (`discord_webhook_url` inside `settings`).